// never run npm install on your machine again

 machine up <p>

 Boot the VM.
 First time provisions; after that it's a warm restart.
+New names run the create wizard first.

 machine ssh <p>